Chest

 -

-Accurate spirometry interpretation is critical in the diagnosis and management of chronic obstructive pulmonary disease (COPD).
-With increasing efforts for a unified approach by the Global Lung Function Initiative (GLI), this study evaluated the application of race-specific 2012-GLI and race-neutral 2022-GLI reference equations compared to Choi's reference equations, which is derived and widely used in South Korea, for spirometry interpretation in Northeast Asian patients with COPD. ⋯ Application of GLI reference equations for spirometry interpretation in Northeast Asian patients with COPD has potential implications on disease severity grade for clinical management and trial participation, and maintains consistent significant relationships with key disease outcomes.
+Accurate spirometry interpretation is critical in the diagnosis and management of COPD.
+With increasing efforts for a unified approach by the Global Lung Function Initiative (GLI), this study evaluated the application of race-specific 2012 GLI and race-neutral 2022 GLI reference equations compared with Choi's reference equations, which are derived and widely used in South Korea, for spirometry interpretation in Northeast Asian patients with COPD. ⋯ Application of GLI reference equations for spirometry interpretation in Northeast Asian patients with COPD has potential implications on disease severity grade for clinical management and trial participation, and maintains consistent significant relationships with key disease outcomes.

 -